TechneWare/SmarterMail.Cli/README.md

 ### Getting started

-_The jargon evolved here: IPs on the permanent blocklist are called PermaBlocks, and IPs on the IDS(Temporary list) are called TempBlocks._
+_The jargon evolved here: IPs on the permanent block-list are called PermaBlocks, and IPs on the IDS(Temporary list) are called TempBlocks._

 1. Clone/Compile/Run the solution
  	- If you want to build this on a Raspberry PI